borgar/simple-xml/README.md

 import { parseXML } from '@borgar/simple-xml';

 const dom = parseXML('<root><node>Lorem ipsum</node></root>');
-console.log(dom.getElementsByTagName('node').textContent);
+console.log(dom.getElementsByTagName('node')[0].textContent);
 ```

 The parse function accepts two arguments, the first is an XML source.
 The second is an options object.
-There are two options:
+There are three options:

 Allow normally forbidden unquoted attributes with `laxAttr`: